Matthew Luloff: Personal life

+Impaired driving charges

+In July 2024, Luloff was charged with impaired driving.
+Ottawa Police arrested him on July 6, 2024, and he faced two counts: operating a motor vehicle while impaired and having a blood alcohol concentration above the legal limit within two hours of driving.
+Following his arrest, Luloff resigned his nomination as the Conservative Party of Canada candidate for the federal riding of Orléans, citing a “personal matter.”

+Luloff pleaded not guilty to the impaired driving charges in provincial court.
+At the trial, which began in early 2026, the Crown presented witness testimony about allegedly erratic driving and evidence including a video of Luloff’s breath test showing readings above twice the legal limit, which was played in court.
+Defence counsel raised several Charter of Rights challenges regarding the admissibility of evidence, including arguments about police conduct and procedural issues.

+In March 2026, he was found guilty of the impaired driving charges.
+He was fined $3,500, plus a 30 per cent victim surcharge, and was banned from driving for one year.

 Music and podcast

 In addition to public service, Luloff is a musician.
 Starting at age 14, he has been involved in the local music scene in various bands and ensembles.
-Hearts&Mines, a manifestation of both his passion for Rock & Roll plus the traumas suffered while serving overseas.
+He fronted the alternative rock group Hearts&Mines, a manifestation of both his passion for rock and roll plus the traumas suffered while serving overseas.

-Luloff also produces music on his own, ranging from electronic dance music through his Still Cities project, to acoustic self-titled solo albums, the newest of which is in the works and set for release sometime in 2021.
+Luloff also produces music on his own, ranging from electronic dance music through his Still Cities project, to acoustic self-titled solo albums.

-Additionally, Luloff hosts a regular podcast entitled Veteran X, a podcast about the scars of real battles "What we start to see is a common thread that a lot of people are feeling the exact same way so basically what Veteran X tells you is you're not alone."
+Additionally, Luloff hosts a regular podcast entitled Veteran X, a podcast about the scars of real battles.
+"What we start to see is a common thread that a lot of people are feeling the exact same way so basically what Veteran X tells you is you're not alone."